 The program offers two tracks, the first of which is a Basic Training & Certification focused on the installation, maintenance and inspection of the most common construction BMPs, in addition to regulatory and other relevant information.
 Those who complete the Basic Training and pass the optional test receive a Trained Individual Certification and are added to a database of Trained Individuals.
 The database allows participating municipalities to verify contractor qualifications.
-Anyone participating in the program and seeking certification must start with this track to ensure a good understanding of the fundamentals and sit for the certification test.
+Anyone participating in the program and seeking certification must start with this track in order to ensure a good understanding of the fundamentals and sit for the certification test.

 Advanced Training Track

-The second track is designed as a Continuing Ed / Advanced Training that covers a variety of topics developed each year, such as SWPPP development and implementation challenges, stormwater industry trends, emerging technologies, green infrastructure, regulatory changes, case studies and other development and stormwater-related components.
+The second track is designed as a continuing education (Advanced Training) opportunity that covers a variety of current topics developed each year, such as on-going SWPPP development and implementation challenges, stormwater industry trends, emerging technologies, green infrastructure, regulatory changes, case studies and other development and stormwater-related components.
 The Advanced Training is designed to provide continuing education and a recertification opportunity for certified Trained Individuals, but is open to anyone.

 Only those who complete the Basic Training and pass the test obtain a Trained Individual Certification, which is valid for two years.
-Once certified, one must attend either a Basic Training or Advanced Training at least once every two years to maintain the certification.
+Once certified, the Trained Individual must attend either a Basic Training or Advanced Training at least once every two years to maintain the certification.
 No re-testing is required to maintain the certification unless it is allowed to expire, in which case re-testing is required to renew the certification.
-If your certification has expired, you can attend either Basic or Advanced Training.
-However, you must sit for the Basic Training exam if you want to renew your certification.
-Have more questions about which class you need to attend?
-Visit our FAQ page for more detailed questions about the tracks and testing.
+If your certification has expired, you can attend either Basic or Advanced Training; however, you must sit for the Basic Training test if you want to renew your certification.
+If you have more questions about which class you need to attend?
+Visit the FAQs below for more detailed questions and answers about the tracks and testing.